United States Army Military Government in Korea: Key events

-After the surrender of the Empire of Japan to the Allies, the division at the 38th parallel marked the beginning of Soviet and American command over North Korea and South Korea, respectively.
+From 1910 to 1945, Korea was ruled by the Empire of Japan as a colony.
+“On August 11, 1945, as World War II drew to a close, two U.S. Army planning officers in Washington chose an invisible line across Korea, the 38th Parallel, for dividing the former Japanese colony into Soviet and American [occupation] zones, north and south.”
+After the surrender of the Empire of Japan to the Allies, the division at the 38th parallel marked the beginning of American and Soviet command over what is known today as South Korea and North Korea, respectively.

 From 1945 to 1948 the overall responsibility of southern Korea was given to General Douglas MacArthur as Supreme Commander for the Allied Powers due to the vague orders and lack of guidance from both the Joint Chiefs of Staff and the Department of State regarding Korea.
 Washington, D.C. decided to give MacArthur a free hand to deal with Korea however he wished.
 He ordered the XXIV Corps under Lt.
 General John R. Hodge to not only accept the surrender of Japanese forces but also to set up a military occupation of Korea.
 U.S. forces landed at Jinsen on 8 September 1945, and established a military government shortly thereafter.
 The forces landing at Jinsen were of the XXIV Corps of the U.S. Tenth Army.
 Four days before he arrived in Southern Korea, Hodge told his officers that Korea "was an enemy of the United States", as it had been a Japanese territory.

 On 9 September, at a surrender ceremony, Hodge announced that the Japanese colonial government would remain intact, including its personnel and its governor-general.
 After a major outcry, Hodge replaced the governor-general with an American and removed all the Japanese bureau chiefs, though he, in turn, enlisted the former Japanese bureaucrats as advisors.

 Faced with mounting popular discontent, in October 1945 Hodge established the Korean Advisory Council.
 The majority of the Council seats were given to members of the Korean Democratic Party which had been formed at the encouragement of the U.S. and was primarily made up of large landowners, wealthy businesspeople, and former officials in the colonial government.
 A few members of the PRK were offered to join, but they refused and instead criticized the Council appointees for their collaboration with the Japanese.